Browser does not support script.

 Lecturer in Forensic Psychology

-I am a Lecturer in Forensic Psychology currently in the final stages of completing my Ph.D. with a focus on investigative interviewing and individual characteristics.
+I am a Lecturer in Forensic Psychology, with a primary research interest in the area of investigative interviewing and individual differences.
 I have obtained an MSc degree in Forensic Psychology from Maastricht University in the Netherlands and a BSc degree in Behavioural Neuroscience from the University of British Columbia in Canada.
-Over the past four years, I have been conducting my Ph.D. project while also working as a research and clinical associate at a high-secure psychiatric hospital in England.
-In this role, I have gained expertise in delivering anti-aggression therapy with high-risk patients and formulating the risk of extreme violence for patients with complex mental health needs, using recognised risk assessment tools (e.g, HCR-20, SVR-20).
-My commitment to the field extends beyond academia, as I am trained as a hostage and crisis negotiator, showcasing my dedication to the practical application of my forensic psychology skills.
+I am in the last stages of completing my Ph.D project from Edge Hill University.
+I have spent several years working as a research and clinical associate at a high-secure psychiatric hospital in England, where I delivered anti-aggression therapy to high-risk patients and formulated the risk of serious violence for patients with complex mental health needs, using recognized risk assessment tools.
+I am also trained as a hostage and crisis negotiator.
+I am currently involved with Implemendez COST action aimed at implementing Mendez principles of effective interviewing in Europe and beyond, with the aim of preventing torture and violation of human rights of suspects in police custody.

 Further information